elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Data_Modeling_1.md

-Note : Column Families was the original name for "tables" but please use Table for CQL3 and onwards.
+Note: Column Families was the original name for "tables" but please use Table for CQL3 and onwards.
 Documentation: http://docs.datastax.com/en//cql/latest/cql/cqlIntro.html